HELLENIC AIR FORCE

 Being a course coordinator means a great deal of responsibility to the customers.
 The course coordinator makes sure that the people sent to NTPS, get the best possible training and successfully graduate the course as test pilots or flight test engineers.
 Yanni’s hard work with the Chinese students was appreciated and in 2016 was offered a job as a test pilot for the Flight Test Center of the Commercial Aircraft Corporation of China.
 COMAC was building its first single aisle airliner and experienced test pilots were needed to work for the developmental test and certification of the C919.
 Yannis accepted the offer and in February 2017 he moved with his family in Shanghai were he now lives and works.
 He is one of COMAC’s test pilots, flying C919 test flights, assisting in the development and evaluation of the aircraft’s control laws at the engineering simulator and iron bird, and participating in the design process of the cockpit of the future twin aisle aircraft (C929).
 He is also providing continuation of training to COMAC’s test pilots and flight test engineers and consultation to test pilot management office and various engineering principles.
 Yannis is a member of the Society of Experimental Test Pilots (SETP) since 2002 and an Associated Fellow since 2011.
 The society’s primary objective is to promote air safety and sound aeronautical design by passing to the test community all lessons learned from previous programs and assisting in the professional development of the experimental test pilots who play a major role in the aeronautical advancement.
 Yannis has been an active member of the society and has attended many its symposia.
 Yannis is married to Kiki Pastounaki.
 They know each other since 1988 and they got married in 1994.
 They are blessed with wonderful triplets, two sons, Patroklos and Nikitas, and one daughter Maria.
 All three are middle school students at the Shanghai American School.

 Yannis was born and raised in Greece.
 The most unfortunate loss of his father at the age of 14 led his family to an unfavourable financial status that impacted his career path.
 He became a military instead of a civilian pilot.
-Becoming a military pilot gave him the opportunity to become a test.
+Becoming a military pilot gave him the opportunity to become a test pilot.
 Yannis felt unfortunate for getting a F-4E assignment upon finishing pilot training but it was this airplane that made him a better test pilot.
 He was very disappointed when he resigned the Air Force.
 Not because of the Air Force itself, but because of the people that made certain decisions.
 Those decisions resulted in Yanni’s take off for another career path and when he landed in Mojave, California he became an instructor for the National Test Pilot School.
 His work there not only made him a better professional but it gave him the opportunity to get his current job in China.
-Yannis is a firm believer of everything happens for a reason or “Κάθε εμπόδιο για καλό” as it is sais in Greek.
+Yannis is a firm believer of everything happens for a reason or “Κάθε εμπόδιο για καλό” as it is said in Greek.
 He is one of the only four Greek test pilots and the only one who works abroad.
 He became what he is today through hard work but the foundations were laid back in Greece, at the “Ikaron School”, at Kalamata AFB, and at Andravida AFB flying the F-4E.
-Yannis recognizes that and he continues to carry the Greek flag on his flying suit during every single flight he has flown since he left the Air Force, initially in the United States of America and now in China.
+Yannis recognizes that he continues to carry the Greek flag on his flying suit during every single flight he has flown since he left the Air Force, initially in the United States of America and now in China.

 Yannis is stepping out of a Beech 76 Duchess after a flight over the US.
 (Ioannis Tsolekas Archive)